The Monkees Second Season - Episode No. 33:

 Amidst a great body of episodic TV guest work, Nate Esformes (José) appeared in the February 15, 1968 episode of Daniel Boone (NBC, 1964-70), "The Spanish Fort" (#1414), with Theo Marcuse (“The Royal Flush”).
 Not long after, he guest-starred with “It’s A Nice Place To Visit...” co-guest Nacho Galindo in the April 8, 1968 episode of I Spy (NBC, 1965-68), "Carmelita Is One of Us," the next-to-last installment of the series.

 The late Pedro Gonzales-Gonzales (Lupé) first came to notice as a contestant on Groucho Marx's quiz show, You Bet Your Life (a.k.a.
 The Groucho Show, NBC, 1950-61) His highly amusing personality won him bit parts in films, and he continued to work as a minor supporting player for years until his passing in February 2006.
-Interestingly, Gonzales-Gonzales shared a birthday with co-“It’s A Nice Place To Visit...” guest Peter Whitney: May 24.
+Interestingly, Gonzales-Gonzales shared a birthday with fellow “It’s A Nice Place To Visit...” guest Peter Whitney: May 24.

 Extra Color/B&W Episode Photo Stills: